S3-working-group/s3-practical-guide/S3-practical-guide.md

 ---

-## Pattern 5.5: Open S3 Adoption
+## Pattern 5.5: Open-Space For Change

 **Invite everyone to create and run experiments for evolving the organization.**

--   identify the driver for pulling in S3 patterns
+-   identify the driver for change
 -   schedule regular open space events:
     -   invite all members to create and run experiments
-    -   define constraints for experiments: e.g. S3 principles
+    -   define constraints for experiments that enable development of a sociocratic and agile mindset (e.g. S3 principles)
     -   review and learn from experimentation in the next open space
     -   repeat